MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-controlpaneldisplay.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Forces the Start screen to use one of the available backgrounds, 1 through 20, and prevents the user from changing it.

 If this setting is set to zero or not configured, then Start uses the default background, and users can change it.